natasha-mann/ecommerce-react/README.md

 This project is a case study for AND Digital.

-I was tasked with redesigning a fiction footwear retailer's website, to solve a variety of challenges and provide solutions for problem areas.
+I was tasked with redesigning a fictional footwear retailer's website, to solve a variety of challenges and provide solutions for problem areas.

 The app was built with a React front end, MongoDB database, and an Apollo server with GraphQL queries and mutations to fetch and modify data.